-Under UDITPA, state adjusted gains and losses that are nonapportionable (nonbusiness) in nature and that result from the disposition of tangible or real property are allocated to the situs of that property.
-Nonapportionable capital gains and losses that result from the disposition of intangible property (including stock) are allocated to the taxpayer's commercial domicile.
+Under UDITPA, state adjusted gains and losses that are nonapportionable (nonbusiness) in nature and that result from disposal of tangible or real property are allocated to the situs of that property.
+Nonapportionable capital gains and losses from intangible property (including stock) are allocated to the taxpayer's commercial domicile.
 Nonapportionable capital gains and losses allocated to another state are simply excluded from the taxing state's state-sourced income calculation.
 Nonapportionable capital gains and losses allocated to the taxing state are included-but there may be differences in how nonapportionable capital losses are allowed to be used.
 (See Step Six below.)